 Lowers the Risk of Cardiovascular Disease

-A strict vegan diet is actually free of cholesterol, high in soluble fiber and low in saturated fat.
+A strict vegan diet is actually free of cholesterol, high in soluble fiber, and low in saturated fat.
 A vegetarian diet might lower the risk of cardiovascular disease.
 Cardiovascular disease is a typical complication related to diabetes.

 Improves Insulin Response and Blood Glucose Control

-Consuming nuts, vegetables, whole grains, and fruits, might help improve our control over the blood glucose and our body might be more responsive to insulin.
+Consuming nuts, vegetables, whole grains, and fruits, might help improve our control over blood glucose and our body might be more responsive to insulin.
 That, in turn, can lead to reducing the risk of complications related to the disease and taking fewer drugs.

 However, we should be aware that even a vegetarian diet might come with adverse effects on our blood glucose.
-That can happen if we follow a vegetarian diet which is abundant in simple carbs – mainly starches, like white bread, potatoes, and white rice.
+That can happen if we follow a vegetarian diet that is abundant in simple carbs – mainly starches, like white bread, potatoes, and white rice.

 Promotes a Healthy Weight